PopperDevs/PopperBot-docs/docs/commands.md

  ---
 ### info
-Send an information message content about the bot and the guild.
+Sends an information message about the bot and its data.
 #### aliases
  - i
 #### permissions